A Unified Noise-Curvature View of Loss of Trainability: Introduction

-In this work we adopt a two-signal view of trainability.
-We read a \emph{batch-size--aware} gradient-noise signal together with a \emph{sharpness-volatility} signal based on the normalized (Adam-adjusted) sharpness; together these yield a per-layer \emph{predictive threshold} on the effective step.
-We then implement a simple per-layer Adam scheduler that keeps each layer’s effective step below a volatility-inflated bound, so updates are neither gradient- nor curvature-noise dominated\footnote{Here, \emph{noise-dominated} $\approx$ high gradient randomness; \emph{curvature-dominated} $\approx$ high sharpness volatility across batches, so nominal steps alternate between descent and instability.}.
+In this work, we adopt a two-signal view of trainability.
+We propose a \emph{batch-size--aware} gradient-noise signal and a \emph{sharpness volatility} signal based on the normalized (Adam-adjusted) sharpness.
+Together, these two signals yield a per-layer adaptive noise threshold on the effective step-size.
+We use this insight to implement a simple per-layer scheduler for Adam that keeps each layer’s effective step below this bound.
+This ensures updates are neither \emph{gradient-noise dominated} (where gradient randomness overwhelms the signal) nor \emph{curvature-noise dominated} (where sharpness volatility causes steps to alternate between descent and instability).

-To evaluate this diagnosis and mitigation in a clean setting, we hold hyperparameters fixed (\emph{no lifetime tuning}) and use configurations that surface complementary failure routes: CReLU \parencite{Shang2016CReLU}, which preserves bidirectional responses and often improves gradient flow yet can undergo curvature collapse; Wasserstein regularization \parencite{Lewandowski2023}, which curbs drift and stabilizes early tasks but degrades on longer horizons without step-size control; and standard L2 weight decay, the simplest scale regularizer for ReLU networks.
+To evaluate the curvature volatility diagnosis and our scheduler as a mitigator, we consider a continual learning setting where \emph{lifetime tuning} of hyperparameters is infeasible.
+We then consider continual learning algorithms that surface complementary failure routes: CReLU activations \parencite{Shang2016CReLU}, which ensure that every unit has a path for gradient flow, but do not prevent curvature collapse; Wasserstein regularizer \parencite{Lewandowski2023}, which curbs drift and stabilizes early tasks but degrades on longer horizons without step-size control; and standard L2 weight decay, the simplest scale regularizer for ReLU networks.
+We demonstrate that our scheduler improves the accuracy maintained by these approaches and, without tuning, yields adaptive step-size trajectories that mirror manually engineered decay schedules.